fiery is using an event-based model to allow you to program the

 handlers.
 After the event has been triggered the file will be deleted.

-The following command will trigger the external-event
+The following command will trigger the external-event on a

-server looking in '/some/path/to/dir/'
+server looking in '/some/path/to/dir/':